 Telecommunication companies are liable for the operation and upkeep of telephone and related products and services.
 The industry spans multiple regions and has large customer bases, requiring maximum up-time.

 In the past, governments in most countries owned TSPs.
 In the United States, the Telecom Act of 1996 caused the deregulation and innovation of telecom companies, birthing many smaller regional providers that have begun to take over.
 Private telecom companies are becoming the norm in this industry due to competitive services and regional operation of networks.

 With the increase in the number of private companies, residents and businesses can choose a telecom that best fits their budget and their needs.
 The greatest being a reliable service, which is dependent upon the scale of the data centers and the effectiveness of its network monitoring infrastructure.

-Reliable network monitoring is an integral part of the telecom services industry.
-It is a service industry, meaning they provide the customer with a service, such as internet access or phone connections, rather than a tangible product.
+Reliable network monitoring is an integral part of the telecommunication sector.
+It is a service industry, meaning they provide the customer with a service, such as wireless internet access or phone connections, rather than a tangible product.
 Therefore, to avoid large fines for network downtime their network must remain online.

 DPS shines the brightest in network monitoring.
 With over 30 years of experience, we have worked with many businesses to create Dependable, Powerful Solutions.
 We specialize in remote monitoring and telecom equipment so that you can have full confidence in the reliability of your services.

 Network monitoring is done in part with the use of Remote Telemetry Units (RTUs).
 RTUs can ping network elements, report a remote site's environment, read backup generator levels, and much more.

 The RTU then sends its data back to a central location, commonly referred to as a network operations center, or NOC.
 At a NOC, one can view the status of their RTUs in the field in real-time.
 This provides visibility on remote sites and huts without the need to be at the physical location.